Smooth conjugacy classes of 3D Axiom A flows: Abstract

 \section{Abstract}

-We show the following rigidity result for two $3$-dimensional contact \emph{Axiom A} flows whose restrictions to some basic set are orbit equivalent: equality of the lengths of associated periodic orbits implies that the conjugacy is $\mathcal{C}^{1,\beta}$ in Whitney sense for some $\beta \in (0,1)$ and respects the contact structure.
-The ideas are reminiscent of the work of Otal \cite{Otal}.
-As a consequence, we show that for $k \geq 3$, $\mathcal{C}^k$ open dispersing billiards are \emph{spectrally rigid} in the following sense: two such billiards $\mathcal{D}_1,\mathcal{D}_2$ whose billiard maps are H\"older conjugate on some basic set and \emph{iso-length-spectral} have the same \emph{``geometry''} on the projections of the basic sets to $\partial\mathcal{D}_1,\partial\mathcal{D}_2$.
+We show a rigidity result for $3$-dimensional contact \emph{Axiom A} flows: given two $\mathrm{3D}$ contact Axiom A flows $\Phi_1,\Phi_2$ whose restrictions $\Phi_1|_{\Lambda_1},\Phi_2|_{\Lambda_2}$ to basic sets $\Lambda_1,\Lambda_2$ are orbit equivalent, we prove that if periodic orbits in correspondence have the same length, then the conjugacy is as regular as the flows and respects the contact structure, extending a previous result due to Feldman-Ornstein \cite{FelOrn}.
+Some of the ideas are reminiscent of the work of Otal \cite{Otal}.
+As an application, we show that the billiard maps of two open dispersing billiards without eclipse and with the same marked length spectrum are \textit{smoothly} conjugated.